ark-network/arkdev.info/docs/learn/concepts.md

 <alice> CHECKSIGVERIFY <server> CHECKSIG
 ```

-For more examples, see the [VTXO scripts examples](../developers/protocol/address#vtxo-scripts-examples).

 ### VTXO Tree

 VTXOs are created by a [shared output](#shared-output).
 The root transaction of the VTXO tree spends the shared output and splits it into 2 other shared outputs, which are respecively split into other 2 shared outputs, etc.